To Have To Shoot Irishmen

 In her suburban sitting room Hannah prepares for revolution.

 While Frank walks through the crowds calling for peace, John walks through his nightmares of the trenches, sees a city soaked in blood.

 18-year-old William fearfully reports to the barracks for duty, determined to serve the British army with honour.
 But can honour survive the chaos of conflict, and once unleashed can violence ever be contained?

 Inspired by true events, this immersive production weaves movement and live folk song in to a stirring tale of militarism, corruption and the power of rebellion.

-Written by Lizzie Nunnery, who also wrote Narvik, seen in The Studio last year.
+Written by Lizzie Nunnery who also wrote the award-winning Narvik.

 Oppenheim-John Downes Memorial Trust, Arts Council England and Unity Theatre Trust.